clelange/htc-operator/README.md

 - sqlite database
 - cloudevents receiver and listener

-### htc-operator
+### Htc-operator

-This is the program that runs in its own pod and updates the state of each HTCJob resource.
+This is the program that runs in its own pod and updates the `status` field of each HTCJob resource.
+It submits a job to HTCondor based on the resource specification and records the following values in the database.

+- htcjobName:name of the HTCJob resource
+- jobId: job Id (ClusterId.ProcId)
+- status: job status, which can gain:
+  - 1 - the job is running (initial status value)
+  - 4 - the singularity process inside the job returned code == 0
+  - 7 - the singularity process inside the job returned code != 0
+- tempDir: path from which the job was sent (note on this at 'Retrieving the logs from HTCondor')

-It submits a job to HTCondor based on the resource specification and records the HTC job Id and status in the database.
-Then it waits for the status value to change in the database to update the status of the resource in the Kubernetes cluster.
+Then it waits for the status value to change from `1` in the database to update the status of the resource in the Kubernetes cluster.

 The main code for the operator is in `pkg/controller/htcjob/`.
 The operator deployment specification, along with additional resources is defined in `deploy/operator.yaml`.

-## sqlite database
+### Sqlite database

-The `sqlite` database is composed of a single file that is held in a `ceph` volume.
+The `sqlite` database is composed of a single file that is stored in a `ceph` volume.
 To make a switch to `postgresql`, some minimal changes have to be made to `pkg/controller/htcjob/db.go`, and an example deployment for the database server is in `database/config.yaml`.

-## cloudevents receiver and listener
+### Cloudevents receiver and listener

 Alongside the main htc-operator program in the operator pod runs a cloudevents receiver.
 Also, each HTCondor job, after the singularity process exits,